Friends of Hebden Bridge Station - Introduction

 Final Shift at the Signal Box

-The new signalling system along the Calder Valley means that the signal box at Hebden Bridge is redundant.
+The new signalling system along the Calder Valley meant that the signal box at Hebden Bridge was redundant.
 On the night of Friday 19th October, Paul Kenny, signalman, worked the last shift in the box accompanied by local operations manager, Derek King, and some of the Friends of Hebden Bridge Station.
 He demonstrated the LMS loud-hailer once used to communicate with the station, pushed the button which still rang a bell in the station and regaled everyone with tales of the railway cats, night traffic and nocturnal hedgehogs.
 It was his last shift before retiring as well as the last use of the signal box, so a presentation was made to Paul by Derek King.

 Signalman, Paul Kenny, demonstrates LMS loud hailer